UnumID/react-web-sdk/README.md

 }
 ```

-### Allows your application more control over when the initial PresentationRequest is created.
+Allows your application more control over when the initial PresentationRequest is created.
 Enables fallback options.
+(TypeScript)
 ```tsx
 import { FC, useState } from 'react';